ratta2ii/react-redux-state-api/README.md

 11:44 | Styling modal in capstone

 1:00pm | Working on capstone modal still.
 Focused on how to display the correct image when someone clicks on a product.

+2:30pm | Working on modals.
+Have additional commits in other repo